These are the main services for patients registered with our GP practice:

 Please click the link for more information Family Planning Association

 If you think you are pregnant, make an appointment to see a midwife who will explain the antenatal programme.
 After your baby is born, we continue to look after you both.
-Make a double appointment to see a GP when the baby is 8 weeks old.
+Please register your baby with the surgery as soon as possible and make a double appointment to see a GP when the baby is 8 weeks old.
 You can also book an appointment with the nurse to have your baby’s first immunisations done at the same time.

 Please click the link for more information BabyCentre UK